Greg Hunt: Abbott government (2013–2015)

-Turnbull Government (2015–2018)
+Turnbull government (2015–2018)

-Following the change in Liberal Party leadership in September 2015, Hunt was retained as Minister for the Environment in the new Turnbull Government.
+Following the change in Liberal Party leadership in September 2015, Hunt was retained as Minister for the Environment in the new Turnbull government.
 In February 2016, Hunt was named "Best Minister in the World" by a panel established by Thomson Reuters for the 2016 World Government Summit of Dubai.

-With the reelection of the Turnbull Government in 2016, Hunt became the Minister for Industry, Innovation and Science in the Second Turnbull Ministry.
+With the reelection of the Turnbull government in 2016, Hunt became the Minister for Industry, Innovation and Science in the Second Turnbull Ministry.
 Following the resignation of Sussan Ley as Health Minister in January 2017, Turnbull appointed Hunt as the Minister for Health and the Minister for Sport.

 In June 2017 Hunt, Michael Sukkar and Alan Tudge faced the possibility of being prosecuted for contempt of court after they made public statements criticising the sentencing decisions of two senior judges while the government was awaiting their ruling on a related appeal.
 They avoided prosecution by, eventually, making an unconditional apology to the Victorian Court of Appeal.
+During the run up to the Victorian state elections of 2018, Hunt participated in the African gangs moral panic by stating "We know that African gang crime in some areas [of Victoria] is clearly out of control. [...]
+The failure is not police, but the Premier."

 In Turnbull's 2020 autobiography A Bigger Picture, he described Hunt as "widely distrusted by his colleagues" and stated that he "all too often used abusive and vulgar language towards others", including to his department secretary Martin Bowles.

-Morrison Government (2018–2022)
+Morrison government (2018–2022)

 During the Liberal leadership crisis in August 2018, Hunt tendered his resignation as health minister.
-However, it was not formally accepted and he retained the position in the Morrison Government several days later.
+However, it was not formally accepted and he retained the position in the Morrison government several days later.
 Hunt stood for the deputy leadership of the party, polling 16 votes out of 82 (20 percent) compared with 46 for Josh Frydenberg and 20 for Steven Ciobo; there were three abstentions.

 Hunt had a prominent role during the COVID-19 pandemic in Australia.
-He was granted authority over Australia's strategy and response to the pandemic after the Governor-General of Australia enacted the Biosecurity Act 2015 on March 23, 2020.
+He was granted authority over Australia's strategy and response to the pandemic after Governor-General David Hurley enacted the Biosecurity Act 2015 on 23 March 2020.
 Hunt's leadership over Australia's public health response to the pandemic has received praise for its effectiveness in reducing transmission and following scientific advice.
 In government meetings, Hunt drew comparison's with Australia's shortcomings in responding to the 1918 flu pandemic to garner political support for the "suppression" strategy.
 Hunt also conducted national press briefings and has been prominent in the country's vaccination deployment.
 Hunt's ban on foreign travel for Australians during the pandemic has faced legal challenges but was upheld in court.
 His handling of the country’s vaccination program has drawn sharp criticism for delays and examples of mis-management, particularly in the aged care sector.